-The Category 4 storm made landfall in Louisiana a week before the season opener, and the team was forced to evacuate to Birmingham, Alabama, where they stayed for nearly a month.
-They bussed to practice at Legion Field when the weather cooperated.
+The Category 4 storm made landfall in Louisiana a week before the season opener, and the team was forced to evacuate to Birmingham, Alabama, where it stayed for nearly a month.
+The Green Wave bussed to practice at Legion Field when the weather cooperated.
 Once, they drove an hour to the University of Alabama to use their indoor facility because it had rained.
 Other days, when they couldn't find a dry field to play on, they skipped practice entirely.

 And then there was everything in between football that they had to contend with.
 Imagine being stuck in a hotel and away from home for that long -- during the height of COVID.
 The on-site restaurant was closed and options were limited.

 "We were giving them $50 a day to call Uber Eats and order Subway," Dannen said.
 "I mean, they were eating like s---.
 But that's all you can do."